 Humility and poverty

 Christians, therefore, argue that mentioning a fox’s habitat in this passage can teach us about the importance of humility.
-The Bible even reminds us not to lay up treasures on earth but in heaven (Matthew 6:19-20)
+The Bible even reminds us not to lay up treasures on earth but in heaven.
+“Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal” (Matthew 6:19-20).

 The symbolic meaning of foxes in different cultures